danjh2705/liftwhat/README.md

 Fork, branch, and issue a pull request.
 I'd like to hammer out all the current issues.
 They are all based on user feedback.

+All this is running on S3, so we don't have a backend.
+Any enhancements you want to bang out need to keep this in mind.

 Contact
 =======

-Any questions, feel free to email me.
+Any questions, feel free to contact me on Git or admin@liftwhat.com.

 Kick ass.